I'm an Asian American (Mom is a Filipina, Dad is an American) who was born in the Philippines. When I was four, we moved to the US.

 The bike was a 10-speed.

 Within minutes, I zoomed around my friend's driveway.
-No training wheels.
-No falls.

 I was destined to ride.